Assessment

 Following each benchmark administration, teachers employ a data protocol to identify precise areas for immediate and future improvement.

-Using the TCSD benchmark analysis protocol, plans for immediate support of student needs are created for the concepts and skills on which students struggled most.
+Using the TCSD post-assessment protocol, plans for immediate support of student needs are created for the concepts and skills on which students struggled most.
 The protocol is designed to assist teachers in identifying specific learning gaps, designing effective instructional responses, and assessing student progress following instructional responses.
 The protocol has been created to analyze student responses to inform targeted instructional actions to improve student understanding.
 Additionally, the protocol specifically guides teachers to involve students in analyzing their own performance.
 Upon completion of the protocol, teachers/teams should consult with school administration about their instructional response plans and requirements for submission.

 Information about the concepts and skills with which students struggle, as identified through the analysis protocol, is intended to be used by individual teachers and PLCs (Professional Learning Communities) to improve pedagogy and future iterations of the course curriculum.
 When benchmark data identifies concepts students struggle with, instructional strategy, curricular sequence, and time allocations should be adjusted.